apple/swift-argument-parser/README.md

   -c, --count <count>     The number of times to repeat 'phrase'.
   -h, --help              Show help for this command.
 ```

+For more information and documentation about all supported options, see [the `Documentation` folder at the root of the repository](https://github.com/apple/swift-argument-parser/tree/master/Documentation).

 ## Examples